 The purchase application index has been highlighted as a particularly important data series as it very broadly captures the demand side of residential real estate for both new and existing home purchases.

-The latest data is showing that the average rate for a 30 year fixed rate mortgage jumped another 32 basis points since last week to 5.57% while the purchase application volume increased 1.12% and the refinance application volume slumped 11.8% compared to last week’s results.
+The latest data is showing that the average rate for a 30 year fixed rate mortgage increased 6 basis points since the last week to 5.01% while the purchase application volume increased 5.7% and the refinance application volume declined 1.5% over the same period.

 The following chart shows how the principle and interest cost and estimated annual income required to cover the PITI (using the 29% “rule of thumb”) on a $400,000 loan has changed since November 2006.